-DigiPen's library aims to support the Institute's curriculum, students, faculty, and staff.
+The library serves the information and equipment needs of the Institute's curriculum, students, faculty, and staff.
 Students have access to a variety of resources such as books, video games, e-books, DVDs, board games, sound effects, and reference books relevant to their program of study.
 The library also subscribes to a selection of major journals and magazines related to the fields of gaming, simulation, computer engineering, and animation.
 Furthermore, the DigiPen library allocates an annual budget for updating the contents of the library.
-The 1,164 square foot library currently holds over 5,000 books, over 130,000 e-books, over 1,000 videos and video games, and over 20 subscriptions to industry magazines and journals (print and electronic), with access to many more available in the online databases.
-The library also loans out video games, consoles, and other equipment.
-The librarian provides reference services, information literacy instruction, and materials through inter-library loan.
+The 15,000 square foot library currently holds over 6,500 books, more than 200,000 e-books, over 1,700 videos and video games, a digital collection of more than 100,000 sound effects, and music clips and over 7,000 subscriptions to industry magazines and journals (print and online).
+The library also loans out computer games, consoles, drawing tablets and other equipment.
+The librarian provides reference services, information literacy instruction, and materials through interlibrary loan.
 In addition to these curriculum-related resources, the library has a collection of career-oriented materials, including books on resumes, cover letters, and interviews.
-The library hosts a free book and textbook exchange.
+The library hosts a free book and textbook exchange..